 Treatment approaches for IBS

 There are various diets that can be trialled to see what helps your symptoms.
 If you haven’t heard of the low FODAMP diet, then check out this beginners guide to the low FODMAP diet

-When I work with clients as part of the Gut Reset I look at your digestive symptoms as one part of your health, and will investigate your skin, hormones, lifestyle, stress levels and lots more.
-Contact me now to make an appointment – email@example.com.
+When I work with clients as part of the Gut Reset I look at your digestive symptoms as one part of your overall health.
+I will also investigate your skin, hormones, lifestyle, stress levels and sleep to get a good picture of what might be going on for you.

 I can help you to: